 You cannot afford to Ignore Pensions on Divorce

-Last month I was lucky enough to gain some “must be shared” valuable insight from an academic, Professor Debora Price, into the systemic problems of pensions on divorce.
+The family home has for decades been ‘fought over’ as the most valuable marital resource with less attention being paid to pensions which can be as if not more valuable.
+A Pension Advisory Group Report in 2019, updated at the end of December 2023 has helped shine a light on methods to manage a fair sharing of pensions between spouses.
+Professor Debora Price has also been vocal about the systemic problems of pensions on divorce.
 Not only is our pension system probably the most complex in the world but it is also highly gendered, largely though not exclusively favouring men.
 The complexity and gender imbalance combined with our discretionary financial remedy court process is a toxic blend indeed.

-Across the EU there is a 39% average gender gap between male and female pension provision with the UK’s gap being one of the worst at 41%.
+Research across the EU revealed a 39% average gender gap between male and female pension provision with the UK’s gap being one of the worst at 41%.
 No wonder, with our part time female workers culture, gig economy, childcare being seen more women’s work than a man’s and invariably lower pay for women.

 Too often in some family law financial settlements it is said there are insufficient funds in the budgeted income needs of the parties to allow a future pension for a wife to be built that might match that of the husband.
 On the back of financial pressures often exacerbating marital break down, many women face a lower standard of living or poverty, if not during their working lives, then in retirement.
 As a society we need to try to address both the cultural and institutionalised gender imbalance, but it is not proving an easy task.